About the 2008 SARRAH National Conference

-The 2006 SARRAH National Conference was hosted by the Albury Convention Centre in Albury NSW from 13-16 September 2006.
+The 2008 SARRAH National Conference was hosted by the Rydges Capricorn Resort, Yeppoon in Queensland from 27-30 September 2008.

-Concepts that were explored within the idea of Building Bridges...
-Crossing Borders included:
+Concepts that were explored within the idea of Many Paddocks: One Herd included:

 The conference attracted AHPs working in rural and remote areas and managers of these services; workforce planners, developers and funders of health policy and programs relating to rural and remote allied health services, educators of allied health professionals and consumers of these services who are interested in the dynamic developments in allied health services.

 Allied health professions were considered to be those providing a clinical service with direct client contact involved in assessment, diagnosis, treatment, management, clinical intervention, rehabilitation, patient education and health promotion; with a recognised university degree or equivalent tertiary qualification.
 For example: audiologists, dietetics, medical radiation science, occupational therapy, optometry, orthoptics, orthotics and prosthetics, pharmacy, physiotherapy, podiatry, psychology, social work and speech pathology.

 SARRAH would like to thank the financial sponsors of the 2008 SARRAH National Conference for their support of this event